 In Cornwall, Newquay is a popular place to stay.
 So, if you fancy a scenic drive and a quiet, relaxed weekend away on the coast filled with walks, stunning sights and home cooked comfort meals, this is the one for you.

 Road-tripping further north?
 Blackpool’s iconic Pleasure Beach makes a picturesque seaside break.

 Brits love a weekend break

-For those wanting to splash out and treat themselves or a loved one, York topped the charts for searches for 'luxury' places to stay, as well as 'romantic' spots.
+For those wanting to splash out and treat themselves or a loved one, York topped Google’s charts for searches for 'luxury' places to stay, as well as 'romantic' spots in 2018.
 Looking for a relaxing spa weekend?
-Nottingham was the easy winner on this one with 24,000 searches related to spas in the past two months.
-We predict these two cities will be top spots for the couples looking for a fancy weekend away.
+Nottingham is another popular choice.

 Get it on the ‘Gram

 In terms of the most Instagrammable holiday, it may come as no surprise that London has more Instagram posts for weekends away than all the other locations added together.
-Yep, with a total of 19,000 tagged posts in the last month for short breaks/holidays, London is the staycation where you can up your Instagram game whilst having a blast.
-Interestingly, although Liverpool came fourth overall, it had 24% more tweets and Instagram mentions, related to staycations, in the past month than Brighton which came second – suggesting the home to several World Heritage Sites is another one for social media fanatics.
+London is the staycation where you can up your Instagram game while having a blast.

 This article contains links to other sites, and we're not responsible for the contents of any of these websites.